lighthouse-web3/gitbook/gateway/video-player.md

 # Video Player

-To create add a video player in your own site you can use video tag in similar fashion.
+To add a video player on your own site you can use video tag in similar fashion.

 ```javascript
   <video controls autoplay name="media">